On the correspondence of deviances and maximum likelihood and interval estimates from log-linear to logistic regression modelling

 \end{large}

 {\it School of Mathematics and Statistics, University of St Andrews, United Kingdom }

 {\bf ABSTRACT.}

 Consider a set of categorical variables $\mathcal{P}$ where at least one, denoted by $Y$, is binary.
-The log-linear model that describes the counts in the resulting contingency table implies a specific logistic regression model, with the binary variable as the outcome.
-Extending results in Christensen (1997), by also considering the case where factors present in the contingency table disappear from the logistic regression model, we prove that the Maximum Likelihood Estimate (MLE) for the parameters of the logistic regression equals the MLE for the corresponding parameters of the log-linear model.
-We prove that, asymptotically, standard errors for the two sets of parameters are also equal.
-Subsequently, Wald confidence intervals are asymptotically equal.
-These results demonstrate the extent to which inferences from the log-linear framework can be translated to inferences within the logistic regression framework, on the magnitude of main effects and interactions.
-Finally, we prove that the deviance of the log-linear model is equal to the deviance of the corresponding logistic regression, provided that the latter is fitted to a dataset where no cell observations are merged when one or more factors in $\mathcal{P} \setminus \{ Y \}$ become obsolete.
+The log-linear model that describes the contingency table counts implies a logistic regression model, with outcome $Y$.
+Extending results from Christensen (1997, \textit{Log-Linear Models and Logistic Regression.
+Second Edition}, New York, Springer), we prove that the Maximum Likelihood Estimate (MLE) of the logistic regression parameters equals the MLE for the corresponding log-linear model parameters, also considering the case where contingency table factors are not present in the corresponding logistic regression and some of the contingency table cells are collapsed together.
+We prove that, asymptotically, standard errors are also equal.
+These results demonstrate the extent to which inferences from the log-linear framework translate to inferences within the logistic regression framework, on the magnitude of main effects and interactions.
+Finally, we prove that the deviance of the log-linear model is equal to the deviance of the corresponding logistic regression, provided that no cell observations are collapsed together when one or more factors in $\mathcal{P} \setminus \{ Y \}$ become obsolete.
 We illustrate the derived results with the analysis of a real dataset.

 {\it Key words:} Categorical variables; contingency table